 Children are taught the basic skills of counting and are encouraged to use number in their play.
 We will be starting a number of the week to help children recognise numbers and understand an amount can be represented by a number.
 We also use Ten Town to help children recognise numbers.
 We also include shape, measure and size in our topic work.

 Nursery’s topics vary in duration and change depending on the overarching topic, current events and the children’s interests.

 The children have daily phonic and reading sessions.
 Their repertoire of letter sounds will increase rapidly and we will be sending home new sounds to revise every week.
 They are being encouraged to segment and blend simple words using ‘robot talk’.
 Action words are introduced to build up their sight vocabulary ready for reading.

 A book of the week is read daily and children are encouraged to discuss the characters and events in the story.
 They are learning to discuss, predict and evaluate the stories they have listened to.

 Maths is taught using the ‘Maths Mastery’ approach.
 Maths Mastery helps the children to build deep conceptual understanding of concepts which will enable them to apply their learning to different situations.
 Children participate in daily ‘Maths Meetings’, which encourages them to love maths via songs, chants and rhymes.

 Topics are changed every 2-4 weeks depending on the children’s interests.
-So far this year the children have been learning about:

 Chinese New Year